 - Your every debit/credit to the electronic cash/credit ledger.

 - If discharge of any liability happen in the e-liability ledger.

 For more information – Electronic Cash Ledger.

-We have come to an end of this post on types of ledgers under GST.
-Let us know about your views in the comments section below.
+We have come to an end of this post.
+Let us know about your views and queries in the comment section below.